-

 News-O-Matic: Celebrating Hispanic Heritage

-A collection of News-O-Matic articles in which students will gain an understanding of how Hispanic culture influences communities in the United States and around the world.
+In this collection of News-O-Matic articles, students will gain an understanding of how Hispanic culture influences communities in the United States and around the world.
 (MS teachers have all classes and students rostered in this app can assign readings, reflection questions, and quizzes.
-HS teachers and students only have access to article links.)
+Please have News-O-Matic open from Launchpad to access the link.)

 -